 gsutiltools in a terminal on your local workstation.

 OpenCue's interface uses various modules and commands and several unique concepts and terms.
 The following tools and techniques are used for deploying a basic hybrid render farm.
 For information on more advanced topics and different deployment options, see the OpenCue documentation.

 - Cuebot - The scheduling tool of OpenCue.
 Cuebot handles job distribution, manages rendering resources, and communicates with the database.
 Cuebot can be accessed using Python and Bash through a command-line interface (CLI), but a visual interface is also included as a separate module and is described later.
-In this example, you run Cuebot on a GCP VM.
+In this example, you run Cuebot on a Google Cloud VM.
 You can also run it locally for on-premises deployments.
 Or for larger/hybrid deployments, you can use multiple Cuebot instances for high availability.